-Windgate on the Lake Condominiums Fact Sheet Page #4 ☑ - No degradation proposed and no further review necessary.
+$\square$ - No degradation proposed and no further review necessary.
 Facility did not apply for authorization to increase pollutant loading or to add additional pollutants to their discharge.

-This permit contains new and/or expanded discharge; please see APPENDIX FOR ANTIDEGRADATION ANALYSIS.
-AREA-WIDE WASTE TREATMENT MANAGEMENT & CONTINUING AUTHORITY: As per [10 CSR 20-6.010(3)(B)], An applicant may utilize a lower preference continuing authority by submitting, as part of the application, a statement waiving preferential status from each existing higher preference authority, providing the waiver does not conflict with any area-wide management plan approved under section 208 of the Federal Clean Water Act or any other regional sewage service and treatment plan approved for higher preference authority by the Department.
+- This permit contains new and/or expanded discharge; please see APPENDIX FOR ANTIDEGRADATION ANALYSIS.

+AREA-WIDE WASTE TREATMENT MANAGEMENT & CONTINUING AUTHORITY:

+As per [10 CSR 20-6.010(3)(B)], ...
+An applicant may utilize a lower preference continuing authority by submitting, as part of the application, a statement waiving preferential status from each existing higher preference authority, providing the waiver does not conflict with any area-wide management plan approved under section 208 of the Federal Clean Water Act or any other regional sewage service and treatment plan approved for higher preference authority by the Department.

+BIOSOLIDS & SEWAGE SLUDGE:

 Biosolids are solid materials resulting from domestic wastewater treatment that meet federal and state criteria for beneficial uses (i.e. fertilizer).
 Sewage sludge is solids, semi-solids, or liquid residue generated during the treatment of domestic sewage in a treatment works; including but not limited to, domestic septage; scum or solids removed in primary, secondary, or advanced wastewater treatment process; and a material derived from sewage sludge.
 Sewage sludge does not include ash generated during the firing of sewage sludge in a sewage sludge incinerator or grit and screening generated during preliminary treatment of domestic sewage in a treatment works.
+Additional information regarding biosolids and sludge is located at the following web address: http://extension.missouri.edu/main/DisplayCategory.aspx?C=74, items WQ422 through WQ449.

+- Permittee has a Department approved biosolids management plan, and is authorized to land applies biosolids in accordance with Standard Conditions III.

+$\square$ - Permittee is not authorized to land apply biosolids.
+Sludge/biosolids are stored in the lagoon.
+The permittee must submit a sludge management plan for approval that details removal and disposal plans when sludge is to be removed from lagoons.

-Additional information regarding biosolids and sludge is located at the following web address: http://extension.missouri.edu/main/DisplayCategory.aspx?C=74 , items WQ422 through WQ449.
-Permittee land applies biosolids in accordance with Standard Conditions III and a Department approved biosolids management plan. ☐ - Permittee is not authorized to land apply biosolids.
-Sludge/biosolids are removed by contract hauler.
-This condition is not applicable to the permittee for this facility.
-COMPLIANCE AND ENFORCEMENT: Enforcement is the action taken by the Water Protection Program (WPP) to bring an entity into compliance with the Missouri Clean Water Law, its implementing regulations, and/or any terms and conditions of an operating permit.
+- This condition is not applicable to the permittee for this facility.

+COMPLIANCE AND ENFORCEMENT:

+Enforcement is the action taken by the Water Protection Program (WPP) to bring an entity into compliance with the Missouri Clean Water Law, its implementing regulations, and/or any terms and conditions of an operating permit.
 The primary purpose of the enforcement activity in the WPP is to resolve violations and return the entity to compliance.

-The facility is currently under enforcement action. ☐ - The facility is not currently under Water Protection Program enforcement action.
-ELECTRONIC DISCHARGE MONITORING REPORT (EDMR) SUBMISSION SYSTEM: The U.S. Environmental Protection Agency (EPA) promulgated a final rule on October 22, 2015, to modernize Clean Water Act reporting for municipalities, industries, and other facilities by converting to an electronic data reporting system.
+- The facility is currently under enforcement action.

+☑ - The facility is not currently under Water Protection Program enforcement action.

+ELECTRONIC DISCHARGE MONITORING REPORT (EDMR) SUBMISSION SYSTEM:

+The U.S. Environmental Protection Agency (EPA) promulgated a final rule on October 22, 2015, to modernize Clean Water Act reporting for municipalities, industries, and other facilities by converting to an electronic data reporting system.
 This final rule requires regulated entities and state and federal regulators to use information technology to electronically report data required by the National Pollutant Discharge Elimination System (NPDES) permit program instead of filing paper reports.
 To comply with the federal rule, the Department is requiring all permittees to begin submitting discharge monitoring data and reports online.
 In an effort to aid facilities in the reporting of applicable information electronically, the Department has created several new forms including operational control monitoring forms and an I&I location and reduction form.
 These forms are for optional use and can be found on the Department's website at the following locations: